Welcome International Students!

 Studying in a new culture can be one of the most challenging and rewarding experiences of your life.
 The Office of International Students (OIS) provides all the resources and support an international student needs to be successful and enjoy the CCAC experience.

-CCAC values diversity in the student body, faculty members and in the various ideas which are discussed within the classroom.
-With that in mind CCAC welcomes our international students with open arms.
+CCAC values diversity in the student body, faculty members and in the various ideas that are discussed within the classroom.
+With this in mind, CCAC welcomes our international students with open arms.
 The Office of International Students offers many services to help you navigate the sometimes complicated process of studying abroad.
 Let OIS help you with:

-The office also provides verification of student status to the US Citizenship and Immigration Services (CIS), issues I-20s and handles USCIS documentation needs.
+The office also provides verification of student status to the U.S. Citizenship and Immigration Services (USCIS), issues I-20s, and handles USCIS documentation needs.

 INTERNATIONAL STUDENTS ENROLLMENT Steps